 Tickets cost 6 euros per person, one way.
 Buses depart every 20-40 minutes depending on the season and the journey should take 90 minutes.

-If there are a lot of you, and you are travelling with bulky luggage, you may prefer to take a cab to Piraeus port.
+If there are a few of you, you may prefer to take a cab to Piraeus port.
 The standard day rate for this is €54, and the night rate is €70.

 Getting to Piraeus Port from Downtown Athens

 From downtown Athens, you can join the X96 bus from Syntagma square, or take the metro to Piraeus.
 To reach Piraeus by Metro, you should take the green line from Omonoia or Monastiraki.

 Ride the green line train all the way to its final destination (Piraeus).
 Piraeus metro station is situated a five-minute walk away from the port.

 Taking a cab from downtown Athens to Piraeus costs between 15 and 20 euros.
 You can easily hail a yellow cab from the city centre or from taxi ranks at Syntagma and Monastiraki.

 How Far in Advance Should I Buy My Ferry Tickets?